-To examine the influence of extratropical RWs on tropical WMRG waves, it is instructive to analyse the properties of equatorial wave dispersion, RW dispersion on the sphere and the conditions for the reflection or absorption of Rossby wave rays.
+properties of equatorial wave dispersion, RW dispersion on the sphere, and the conditions for the reflection or absorption of Rossby wave rays.

-Figure 14a shows the observed time-mean zonal-mean flow profile $U(\varphi)$ averaged across the 75°W- 45°E sector in the upper troposphere for strong (black line) and weak (grey line) AEW years.
+Figure 14a shows the observed time-mean zonal mean flow profile $U(\varphi)$ averaged across the 75°W-45°E sector in the upper troposphere for strong (black line) and weak (gray line) AEW years.
 It is seen that the easterly flow in the tropics is stronger and broader in strong AEW years.
-The curvature of the broader jet is weaker and therefore the effective β is closer to the value of planetary vorticity gradient.
+The curvature of the broader jet is weaker and, therefore, the effective β is closer to the value of planetary vorticity gradient.
 Figure 14b shows two sets of equatorial wave dispersion curves corresponding to two Doppler shifts by U_0 values (average zonal wind over the longitude sector and latitudes between $+2y_0$ and $-2y_0$) in strong and weak AEW years, respectively.
-The planetary vorticity gradient β_0 is used for the dispersion relations (without considering the relative vorticity of the background flow) to be consistent with the assumptions in the basic equatorial wave theory (Matsuno, 1966).
-Since U_0 in weak

-AEW years is small (-1.9 ms-1), the corresponding dispersion curves (grey) are not far from the familiar results for a resting atmosphere.
-In strong AEW years there is stronger easterly flow (- 5.8 ms^{-1}) and the eastward-moving waves (Kelvin waves and EMRG waves) are Doppler shifted to lower frequency.
+The planetary vorticity gradient β_0 is used for the dispersion relations (without considering the relative vorticity of the background flow) to be consistent with the assumptions in the basic equatorial wave theory (Matsuno 1966).
+Since U_0 in weak AEW years is small $(-1.9 \,\mathrm{m\,s^{-1}})$, the corresponding dispersion curves (gray) are not far from the familiar results for a resting atmosphere.
+In strong AEW years there is stronger easterly flow $(-5.8 \,\mathrm{m\,s}^{-1})$ and the eastward-moving waves (Kelvin waves and EMRG waves) are Doppler shifted to lower frequency.
 The westward-moving WMRG and R1 waves are shifted to higher frequency, especially for larger k.
-It is important to note that due to the Doppler shifting, the frequency for WMRG curves becomes very flat across a wide range of k.
-As a result, the period of WMRG waves is almost uniform (3-4 days) in strong AEW years which is comparable to the period of AEWs.
+It is important to note that because of the Doppler shifting, the frequency for WMRG curves becomes very flat across a wide range of k.
+As a result, the period of WMRG waves is almost uniform (3-4 days) in strong AEW years, which is comparable to the period of AEWs.
 The period range predicted by theory is close to that of the observed WMRG waves (Table 1) and with the typical period of AEWs.

-In the easterly environment, the group velocity of WMRG waves $(\partial \omega / \partial k)$ is near zero (solid black curve in Fig.13b).
-The eastward group velocity is greater in regions with weaker easterlies for small k (solid grey curve).
-This implies that the eastward-group velocity of WMRG waves must be stronger over South America and the western Atlantic where easterly wind is weaker, while over the African continent the group velocity will become close to zero due to the stronger easterlies.
-Therefore wave energy accumulation must occur over West Africa (Hoskins and Yang 2016).
+In the easterly environment, the group velocity of WMRG waves $(\partial \omega/\partial k)$ is near zero (solid black curve in Fig. 14b).
+The eastward group velocity is greater in regions with weaker easterlies for small k (solid gray curve).
+This implies that the eastward group velocity of WMRG waves must be stronger over South America and the western Atlantic where easterly wind is weaker, while over the African continent the group velocity will become close to zero because of the stronger easterlies.
+Therefore, wave energy accumulation must occur over West Africa (Hoskins and Yang 2016).
 This change in the WMRG group velocity is entirely consistent with that shown in Fig. 11e.
 Ray tracing for WMRG waves with a period of -4 days, following the one-dimensional calculation of Hoskins and Yang (2016), indeed shows that there is energy accumulation over West Africa where the group velocity approaches zero (not shown here).
-This is consistent with the local maximum in SD(v) associated with WMRG waves in the upper troposphere over the West African coast (Fig10 d).
-Note that Diaz and Aiyyer (2013) applied lag regression analysis to re-analysis data to deduce that AEWs exhibit eastward group velocity to the west of 0°E at all levels over the Atlantic and west coast of North Africa.
+This is consistent with the local maximum in SD(v) associated with WMRG waves in the upper troposphere over the West African coast (Fig. 10d).
+Note that Diaz and Aiyyer (2013) applied lag regression analysis to reanalysis data to deduce that AEWs exhibit eastward group velocity to the west of 0° at all levels over the Atlantic and west coast of North Africa.
 Although they examined the energetics of wave propagation, they did not make the connection with WMRG waves.
-The eastward-group velocity of the WMRG waves may e.
-Rossby wave propagation into the tropical wave guide

-Explain the eastward-group velocity observed in their statistical analysis over the west side of

-West Africa since the two components are difficult to disentangle without the projection step.
+The eastward group velocity of the WMRG waves may explain the eastward group velocity observed in their statistical analysis over the west side of West Africa since the two components are difficult to disentangle without the projection step.